n8willis/opentype-shaping-documents/opentype-shaping-indic-general.md

 #### 2.4: Adjacent marks ####

-Fourth, any subsequences of adjacent marks ("Halant"s, "Nukta"s, syllable modifiers, and Vedic signs) must be reordered so that they appear in canonical order.
+Fourth, any subsequences of marks that include a "Nukta" and a "Halant" or Vedic sign must be reordered so that the "Nukta" appears first.

-The canonical ordering means that any "Nukta"s must be placed before all other marks.
+This means that the subsequence "Halant,Nukta" is reodered to "Nukta,Halant" and that the subsequence "_Vedic_sign_,Nukta" is reordered to "Nukta,_Vedic_sign".

+For subsequences of affected marks that are longer than two, the reordering operation must be repeated until the "Nukta" is the first character in the subsequence.
 No other marks in the subsequence should be reordered.

+This order is canonical in Unicode and is required so that "_consonant_,Nukta" substitution rules from GSUB will be correctly matched later in the shaping process.

 #### 2.5: Pre-base consonants ####